greylore-d20/foundryvtt-pathfinder1/help/en/Items/Weapons.md

 **Weapon Properties**: The weapon's properties, as per the Core rules (does nothing mechanically)

 **Enhancement Bonus**: The item's enhancement bonus, as per the Core rules

-**Bonus Attack Formula**: The weapon's attack bonus formula.
-Examples:

-- `@abilities.str.mod < 3 ? -2 : 0` will incur a penalty to the attack roll of -2 if the wielder's Strength modifier is lower than 3.

-**Base Weapon Damage**: The first field indicates the damage die a Medium-sized weapon would deal, and the second field indicates the type of damage it deals (i.e. Bludgeoning, Slashing, etc.).

-**Bonus Damage Formula**: The bonus damage the weapon deals.
-Examples:

-- `min(4, @abilities.str.mod)` will add either 4 or the wielder's Strength modifier to the damage roll, whichever is lower.

-**Base Weapon Critical**: The first field indicates the lowest result of the attack's d20 to be a critical threat, and the second field indicates the amount by which the damage is multiplied.